semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 ## Setting up the CI job

  `semgrep ci` is the command used to run Semgrep in a CI environment.
 In most cases, this is the recommended command to run in the CI job.
-It is a subset of the `semgrep scan` command.
-Features of this command include:
+This command is a subset of the `semgrep scan` command. `semgrep ci` command has the following characteristics:

  * `semgrep ci` is git-aware.
 This means it is able to detect branches and git states.
  * `semgrep ci` makes use of environment variables to configure its behavior.